MCP

 Path 2: CI automation

 For teams that want coverage on every PR regardless of editor, a GitHub Actions workflow runs /launch through an AI agent.
+The /automate-launch skill writes this workflow for you: run it in your editor and pick the CI path.

 gh secret set ANTHROPIC_API_KEY

 If you don't have the gh CLI, install it with brew install gh (macOS) or winget install GitHub.cli (Windows).
-Or skip it: the setup command prints a link to your repo's secrets settings page for manual entry.
+Or add the secrets manually from your repo's settings page.

 How it works